joshuanelsondev/backend-remainder/README.md

 ## API Routes

-The API will has the following endpoints:
+The API has the following endpoints:

 - **Users**: `/api/users` - Manage user registration and authentication.
 - **Incomes**: `/api/incomes` - Add, update, delete, and view incomes.